elastic/helm-charts/logstash/README.md

 to make default probes work.
 If restricting HTTP API to 127.0.0.1 is required by using `http.host: 127.0.0.1`, default probes should be disabled or overrided (see [values.yaml][] for the good syntax).
+* An ingress is provided that can be used to expose the HTTP port.
+This can be useful for the [http input plugin][], for instance.

 ## Configuration